 Corporal punishment was common in the camp and done for the slightest reason or for no reason and was a daily event.
 One guard in the camp, Tsunesuke Tsuda, beat the POWs the most because he wanted to break their spirit and humble them.
 Most of the beatings took place in the morning or evening muster while the POWs were at attention.
 During this time, the POWs were punched, slapped, clubbed, kicked, hit with shoes and belts, and even furniture was used on the POWs as they stood at attention from 2 to 2½ hours.
 Some POWs were hit in the throat which resulted in their not being able to speak for a week.
 He beat the POWs so severely and often, that he was required to sign a statement not to beat the POWs under penalty of death.

 No real reason was needed for the beatings, but a violation of some camp rule usually was the given reason.
 If a workgroup of POWs did not remove their quota a material from the worksite, they received a beating.
 Usually, the reason they failed to meet the quota was the POWs were too hungry and weak to meet the quota.
 While being beaten, the POWs were forced to hold a heavy log or rock above their heads.

 In the camp, two guards were known for their mistreatment of the POWs.
-One was called “Leatherwrist” and the other was known as “Clubfist,” because both men had right hands that been injured.
-The two hit POWs, but since their right hands were of little use, they usually knocked them to the ground and kicked them with hobnail boots.
+One was called “Leatherwrist” and the other was known as “Clubfist,” since both the right hands of both men had been injured.
+The two hit the POWs, but since their right hands were of little use, they usually knocked them to the ground and kicked them with their hobnail boots.
 In addition, POWs were often beaten for no apparent reason with kendo sticks, bayonets, and rifle butts.

 At night the POWs read books by the light of a 15 watt light bulb that hung high above their heads.
 After reading for hours, the POWs no longer felt hungry.
 This allowed them to fall asleep even though fleas and rats were crawling over them.